White Oak Mill, Cone Denim, The Navy Men of WWII and The R. Riveter Signature Denim Collection.

+This was the inspiration behind the R. Riveter Signature Denim Collection.
+These handbags carry with them not one, not two, but three remarkable stories of commitment, selflessness and fearlessness.
+R. Riveter.
+White Oak Mill and Cone Denim.
 The Navy men of WWII.
 The heart and heritage of so many, being brought together into one handbag that is bound to last through the ages, has been nothing less than empowering for our Military Spouse Riveters.

 "When we began working with Cone Denim, I was intrigued and did some research.
 What I discovered was that they are the only denim manufacturer in America that still uses shuttle looms -- especially with the selvedge edge!
 Once I knew this, I felt honored to work with this material.
 I began treating the denim with the kind of care it truly deserved.
 Having the opportunity to work with Cone Denim has been a highlight for myself, as well as many of my fellow Riveters."
 Angie, RR089

 As we continue to embrace the story of White Oak Mill and Cone Denim, we are thankful to them for remaining true to their heritage and becoming one of the last remaining manufacturers of selvedge denim in the United States.